elastic/integrations/packages/zeek/docs/README.md

 ### known_services

-The `known_services` dataset captures information about SSL/TLS certificates seen on the local network.
+The `known_services` dataset records a timestamp, IP, port number, protocol, and service (if available) when Zeek observes a system offering a new service on the local network.
+See the [documentation](https://docs.zeek.org/en/master/logs/known-and-software.html#known-services-log) for more details.

 **Exported fields**